 The population for the study was all smallholder pineapple farmers, processors and marketers of pineapple in Abura-Asiebu-Kwamankese, Komenda-Edina-Eguafo-Abirem and Ekumfi districts in the Central Region.
 The sampling frame for the pineapple farmers was 15 farmers for the Abura-Asiebu-Kwamankese district, 875 farmers for Komenda-Edina-Eguafo-Abirem district and 1051 for Ekumfi district that was gotten from the Department of Agriculture in the selected Districts in the Region.
-Further, because the sample frame for the processors and marketers is not known, the snowball technique was employed by the researcher to reach processors and marketers.
+Further, because the sample frame for the processors and marketers is not known, the snowball technique was employed by the researcher to reach processors and marketers as possible to obtain the sampling frame for the processors and marketers.
 The sample frame for the processors was 10 for Abura-Asiebu-Kwamankese district, 25 for Komenda-Edina-Eguafo-Abirem district and 45 for Ekumfi district.
 The sampling frame for the marketers was 55 for Abura-Asiebu-Kwamankese district, 152 for Komenda-Edina-Eguafo-Abirem district and 93 for Ekumfi district.